CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 (iii)

-Every effort must be made to re-arrange the match.
+circumstances every effort must be made to re-arrange the match.
 The options are:

 both club secretaries agree on a new date; this